DIGITECH XP MULTI PEDAL

 In reality the Reverberator casing is actually black, but as proper black light LED's are a little hard to come by and would probably just instantly suck all the light from the room the second you turned it on, we decided to go for a white LED instead! ;-)

 One quick tip; if you're going to try this kind of mod yourself, remember that the XP range use an internal LED and an optical sensor instead of a potentiometer to determine the pedal position.
 This means if you install LED's like we have above, then any internal light leakage from the back of the LED's is going to effect the sensor and change the response curve depending on what LED is lit.
 To combat this we filled the back of the LED mounts with epoxy resin glue, and then once it was dry we blocked any light escaping through the glue surface using a completely opaque silver paint pen.
 Another option would be to use black glue gun glue, or just use sealed LED mounts.

 Dozens of demos of the Digitech XP series can be found on Youtube.

 We won't be putting this up on the site as a standard mod that we'll be installing on anyones XP pedal, as a lot of the parts such as the rotary switch and the RAM are specialised things we wouldn't normally keep in stock.
 Having said that, we might do it as a special request if we have parts available, although we don't generally offer other peoples mods.

-This is a XP200 Modulator pedal, converted into an XP ALL pedal.
+This is a XP200 Modulator pedal, converted into an XP MULTI pedal.